What is digital transformation, and why is it non-negotiable in 2026?

 - Fast to implement (1–4 weeks)

-Step 5: Launch a Pilot Project
+Step 5: Launch a pilot project

-- Measure outcomes before and after implementation
+- Measure outcomes before and after

 - Document lessons learned